 Jim Olsen | El Refugio Director | firstname.lastname@example.org | Suzy Olsen | Special Projects & Short-Term Teams | email@example.com | Kaia, Espen & Eloise Olsen | www.olsensinecuador.com

-Jim is the son of a Pastor and began formally taking part in missions during the summers of 2003 – 2005, participating in ‘Summer Servant Teams’ though the denomination of the Lutheran Brethren.
-In college he served at a Christian Bible Camp in Minnesota and after graduation from college he and Suzy co-managed the outdoor youth adventure program at Lone Mountain Ranch in Big Sky, MT for two years.
+Jim is the son of a Pastor and began formally taking part in missions during the summers of 2003 – 2005, participating in ‘Summer Servant Teams’ though the denomination he grew up in.
+In college he served at a Christian Bible Camp in Minnesota (Inspiration Point Bible Camp) and after graduation from college he and Suzy co-managed the outdoor youth adventure program at Lone Mountain Ranch in Big Sky, MT for two years.
 Jim worked as a leasing agent and construction team coordinator of PPM Homes House Rentals in Ithaca, NY from 2008 – 2011 where he and Suzy also served on the global missions committee and worked together as part-time worship coordinators at Bethel Grove Bible Church.
+The Olsens have a love for the outdoors and relational ministry and feel very much at home living in Calacalí, Ecuador.

 To learn more about the Olsens and their story, visit their website, www.OlsensInEcuador.com.

 Doña Piedad joined our housekeeping and kitchen staff in the summer of 2013.
 Her son, Pablo, has been a facilitator with El Refugio for several years, so her joining our staff was a natural extension of an existing relationship and has been a huge blessing.
 Piedad has a true heart of a servant and is very involved in her local church.
-She lives in Haspigasí, a small town between Calacalí and San Antonio.
+She lives in Caspigasí, a small town between Calacalí and San Antonio.
+After several groups requesting pig dinners over the years, Doña Piedad took it upon herself to volunteer as the staff member to feed and care for a pig we could raise and have on property for such occasions.
+So, she is our in-house pig farmer as well!

 Rick and Sue Borman have served with International Teams since 1998.
 In 1999, they founded a camp ministry in the mountains of Ecuador called “El Refugio” and continue to be involved in that ministry to date.